 The benefit of two approaches

 Mercer offers two ways to compensate mobile employees fairly for going to a host site with a lower quality of living than that in their home location.
 Quality of Living Reports (QOL) recommend a point-to-point comparison assignment premium in order to recognize differences in home and host conditions.
 Location Evaluation Reports (LER) assess living conditions against generally accepted standards, providing a single premium recommendation for all assignees, regardless where they come from.

 Quality of Living Reports

-Mercer’s Quality of Living Reports contain all the key elements you need to calculate hardship allowances based on a home-host combination for transfers to 489 cities worldwide.
+Mercer’s Quality of Living Reports contain all the key elements you need to calculate hardship allowances based on a home-host combination for transfers to more than 500 cities worldwide.

 Location Evaluation Reports

 Location Evaluation Reports assess 140 locations worldwide on 14 factors that make up daily life for expatriates and their families.